 The Council receives the Dedicated Schools Grant (DSG) from the Government and it is therefore included in our gross budget figures in table 6.1.
-However, this grant is ringfenced to pass directly on to schools.
+However, this grant is ring-fenced to pass directly on to schools.
 This plan therefore uses the figure for "total budget excluding grants to schools".
-The Business Plan assumes the funding for 2017-18 remains the same on a per pupil basis as 2016-17.
-However, DSG funding arrangements for 2017-18 are currently subject to a national review and as such future funding rates are unknown at this stage.
-Further consultation is expected during the summer term with final announcements in the autumn.
-The impact on individual schools and centrally retained services funded from the DSG will be dependent on the outcome of any national changes.
+The Business Plan currently assumes the funding for 2018-19 remains the same on a per pupil basis as 2017-18.
+However changes to DSG funding arrangements for 2018-19 were recently announced setting out plans to introduce a national funding formula which will provide a cash increase of 0.5% (a year) per pupil for every school in 2018-19 (and 2019-20).
+The impact on individual schools and centrally retained services funded from the DSG will be dependent on the outcome of these changes with the final response to the consultation and indicative figures due to be published in September.